jupyter-server/jupyter_releaser/docs/source/get_started/making_release_from_releaser.md

 - Set up your PyPI project by [adding a trusted publisher](https://docs.pypi.org/trusted-publishers/adding-a-publisher/)
   - if you use the example workflows, the _workflow name_ is `publish-release.yml` (or `full-release.yml`) and the
-    _environment_ should be left blank.
+    _environment_ should be set to the release environment configured on PyPI.
 - Ensure the publish release job as `permissions`: `id-token : write` (see the [documentation](https://docs.pypi.org/trusted-publishers/using-a-publisher/))

 </details>